rigaya/NVEnc/Readme.md

 **[日本語版はこちら＞＞](./Readme.ja.md)**

 This software is meant to investigate performance and image quality of HW encoder (NVENC) of NVIDIA.
-There are 2 types of software developed, one is command line version that runs independently, and another is a output plug-in of [Aviutl](http://spring-fragrance.mints.ne.jp/aviutl/).
+There are 2 types of software developed, one is command line version that runs independently, and the nother is a output plug-in of [Aviutl](http://spring-fragrance.mints.ne.jp/aviutl/).

-NVEncC.exe ...
+- NVEncC.exe ...
 Command line version supporting transcoding.
-NVEnc.auo ...
+- NVEnc.auo ...
 Output plugin for [Aviutl](http://spring-fragrance.mints.ne.jp/aviutl/).

 ## Downloads & update history
 [rigayaの日記兼メモ帳＞＞](http://rigaya34589.blog135.fc2.com/blog-category-17.html)

-## Required Environment
+## System Requirements
 Windows 7, 8, 8.1, 10 (x86 / x64)
 Aviutl 0.99g4 or later (NVEnc.auo)
 Hardware which supports NVENC
-  NVIDIA GPU GeForce Kepler gen or later (GT / GTX 6xx or later) ※ Since GT 63x, 62x etc. are renames of the Fermi generation, they cannot run NVEnc.
+  NVIDIA GPU GeForce Kepler gen or later (GT / GTX 6xx or later)
+  ※ Since GT 63x, 62x etc. are renames of the Fermi generation, they cannot run NVEnc.

 | NVEnc | required graphics driver version |